Apache Kafka

 Convert Production Databases Into Live Data Streams

-Apache Kafka Benefits
+Apache Kafka benefits

 Apache Kafka’s message broker system can sequentially and incrementally process a massive inflow of continuous data streams that are simultaneously produced by thousands of data sources with high throughput and durability.
 The data integration benefits are: